'I haven't got to pretend to anyone'

 Video

-It's ten years since the first International Transgender Day of Visibility, which takes place each year on 31 March.
+Ten years after the first International Transgender Day of Visibility, we talk to people from three generations about transitioning.

-Three transgender people, from three different generations, have been telling BBC LGBT Correspondent Ben Hunte about their own personal journeys.

 -